somnambulist-tech/domain/docs/doctrine-mappings.md

 __Note:__ concrete enumerations cannot be extended.
 If the built in ones do not meet your needs, create your own.

+See [Doctrine Enumeration Bridge](./doctrine-enum-bridge.md) for more on using the bridge.

 #### Register Custom Types

 Custom types are included for: